ShubhamX12/HTML-Compiler/README.md

 # HTML-Compiler
-This app use for Html and javascript compiler and tutorials.
+This android application is used to compile HTML and Javascript codes.